Skip to main content

 Our legal fees for the preparation of your LPA are fixed fees.
 There are no hidden extra charges.
 We can provide you with the detailed breakdown of the fees involved for your specific circumstances.

 There will also be the court fee for each application for registration of your LPA which is currently £82.00.
-However, if your current income is below £12,000 per year than we could apply for a remission of this fee and reduce this amount.
+However, if your current income is below £12,000 per year then we could apply for a remission of this fee and reduce this amount.

 How much will an LPA cost if I am receiving benefits?